sap-tutorials/Tutorials/tutorials/cp-aibus-dox-ui/cp-aibus-dox-ui.md

     <!-- border -->![DOX-UI-App](pending.png)

-    Status changes from PENDING to READY.
+    The status changes from PENDING to READY.
 This means the selected header fields and line items have been extracted, and the extraction results are ready to be validated and changed if necessary.
-If status changes from PENDING to FAILED, this means it was not possible to get the extraction results, and you need to upload the document once again.
+If the status changes from PENDING to FAILED, this means it was not possible to get the extraction results, and you need to upload the documents once again.

     <!-- border -->![DOX-UI-App](ready.png)